UoB-COMSM0166/2025-group-4/README.md

 ### 6.3.3 Summary:

-While SUS scores were slightly lower in Level 2, this trend was consistent with the game’s increasing challenge and was anticipated in the design.
+While SUS scores were slightly lower in Level 2, this trend was consistent with the game's increasing challenge and was anticipated in the design.
 Overall, the high confidence levels and low dependency on technical support indicate a well-balanced interface that accommodates new players while scaling difficulty meaningfully.Our testing also confirmed that the game runs smoothly on both desktop and mobile browsers, providing a consistent gameplay experience across different devices.

 ---